Thelma Akana Harrison

 Harrison was a boarding student at St. Andrew's Priory School through twelfth grade, where she swam and played basketball and tennis.
 She subsequently attended St. Luke's School of Nursing in San Francisco before enrolling in a public health nursing program at the University of California, which ended in December 1926.
 In 1927, Harrison married David Y. K. Akana.

 Harrison worked as a nurse and a public health administrator until Akana's death in 1943, when she took over his position as manager of a funeral home company.
 In 1944, she publicly explored the idea of campaigning to succeed her husband in the Hawaii Territorial Senate, eventually announcing her candidacy in August of that year.
-Elected to the Territorial Senate in 1944 and reelected in 1948, Hayes chaired multiple committees and was a supporter of Hawaii statehood.
+Elected to the Territorial Senate in 1944 and reelected in 1948, Harrison chaired multiple committees and was a supporter of Hawaii statehood.
 She married professional golfer Dutch Harrison in 1950 and announced in 1951 that she would not seek reelection, later moving to the contiguous United States.
-She died at age 66 in St. Louis in July 1972.
+She died at age 66 in St. Louis, Missouri in July 1972.

 Early life and education

-Thelma Alice Kalaokona Moore Akana Harrison was born in Honolulu, Hawaii on July 17, 1905.
+Thelma Alice Kalaokona Moore was born in Honolulu, Hawaii on July 17, 1905.
 She had two younger sisters.
 All three siblings were boarding students at St. Andrew's Priory School from first through twelfth grades, and spent the summers at the Anglican church cottage in Kāhala.
 While at St. Andrew's, Harrison was an athlete, playing basketball and tennis as well as swimming; she also sang in the choir and played the violin.

 With assistance from Olivia Mary of the Episcopal Sisters of Transfiguration, Harrison was admitted to St. Luke's School of Nursing in San Francisco, where she founded and edited the school's yearbook and was president of her class.
 After graduating from St. Luke's in January 1926, she enrolled in a public health nursing program at the University of California, which ended in December of the same year.

 On December 4, 1927, Harrison married David Y. K. Akana, who would go on to become a Territorial Senator.
 The couple had four children.
 Harrison studied public health nursing, supervision, and administration at Columbia University in 1932-33 with a scholarship from the Hawaiian Foundation.